percona/pmm-doc/docs/deploy/server/docker.restoring.md

     $ cd ~/pmm-data-backup
     ```

+    !!! alert alert-info "Note"
-    **NOTE**: This example assumes that the backup directory is found in your home directory.
+        This example assumes that the backup directory is found in your home directory.

 2. Copy data from your backup directory to the `pmm-data` container.